-Kaputar Plateau walk is an 8km, grade 3 hike located in Mount Kaputar National Park, New South Wales.
-The hike should take around 3.5 hours to complete.
+Kaputar Plateau walk is an 8km, grade 3 hike in Mount Kaputar National Park, New South Wales.
+This hike typically takes 3.5 hours to complete.

 Kaputar Plateau walk is a magnificent and varied 8km walking track set deep in the heart of Mount Kaputar National Park.
 It's a great walk for budding bushwalkers and avid birdwatchers keen to enjoy the wide open spaces and dramatic mountain ranges of North West NSW, near Narrabri.